 - You have a particularly unique or extraordinary profile

-Round 3 is the most difficult round, by far!
-Successful round 3 applicants often have a profile that is well above average in multiple ways.
+Successful round 3 applicants often have a profile that is well above average in multiple ways (though per our earlier comments, this is likely to be less true in 2023).
 If you do not have a strong explanation for waiting, it is even more crucial that you have an application that will be hard to turn down with above-average test scores, grades, professional experience and more!
 Schools have spaces for round 3 applicants, but the onus will be on you to convince them that you deserve a seat.